ngageoint/hootenanny/README.md

 # [Releases](https://github.com/ngageoint/hootenanny/releases)

-For installation from RPM, please follow the [guide in the rpms repo](https://github.com/ngageoint/hootenanny-rpms/blob/master/docs/install.md).
-If you want to install from source without downloading the release, please follow [this](https://github.com/ngageoint/hootenanny/blob/master/docs/install/Vagrant.asciidoc).
+For installation from RPM, follow the [guide in the rpms repo](https://github.com/ngageoint/hootenanny-rpms/blob/master/docs/install.md).
+If you want to install from source without downloading the release, follow [this](https://github.com/ngageoint/hootenanny/blob/master/docs/install/Vagrant.asciidoc).

 # Conflatable Feature Types